sashakoshka/imhey/README.md

 curious and decided to figure out how it worked.
 Long story short I reverse engineered the api a bit, and made an alternative client.

-Please be aware that this is VERY UNSTABLE and does not handle edge cases very well.
-It is just a proof of concept for now.
+Please be aware that this is experimental, and you may run into issues.

 ## Setup